-- Enable and select the keyboard under your chosen profile, click to select a key, and then click to select Express Text in Action Type. - 2.
-Click in Start key if required (the Start key is the key used to in your target program to open a text message), or you can leave it blank if you prefer. - 3.
-Click in the Click to type field and type in your message.
+- Enable and select the keyboard under your chosen profile, click to select a key, and then click to select Express Text. - Click in the Text Context field and type in your message and click Save. - 3.
+Click the Record button in Start key and press the keys to use if required (the Start key is the key used to in your target program to open a text message), or you can leave it blank if you prefer.
+Click the Record button again to stop the process.

-Figure B - 15 - Keyboard - Express Text
+Figure B - 18 - Macro Keyboard - Express Text

-- 4. Click in Send key if required (the Send key is the key used to in your target program to send a text message e.g the Enter key would be the most commonly used), or you can leave it blank if you prefer. - 5.
+- 4. Click the Record button in Send and press the keys to use if required (the Send key is the key used to in your target program to send a text message e.g the Enter key would be the most commonly used), or you can leave it blank if you prefer.
+Click the Record button again to stop the process. - 5.
 The key will now be configured to send the text message in the target program under your chosen Profile, and the key will appear in blue. - 6.
-If you want to remove any Express Text key, select it and click on Restore. - 7.
-Click Save to save the settings within your chosen profile.
+If you want to remove any Express Text key, select it and click on Restore.